zipging/SIGEL.github.io/SIGEL/docs/index.md

 ![png](Figure 1.png)

-As shown in the figure above , **SIGEL** generates semantically meaningful gene Representations (SGRs) by identifying spatial gene co-expression patterns.
+As shown in the figure above, **SIGEL** generates semantically meaningful gene Representations (SGRs) by identifying spatial gene co-expression patterns.
 Cofunctional and enrichment analyses of SGRs endorse their utility as genomic contexts, validated through relational semantics and exploration of gene functional ontology.
 Three novel SGR-based methods are proposed for enhancing FISH-based spatial transcriptomics, detecting spatially variable genes, and spatial clustering.
 Extensive real data results affirm the superior performance of these methods, highlighting the utility of SGRs for downstream tasks.

 # 1 Preparation